code-423n4/code423n4.com/content/submissions.md

 - [5.
 Questions](#5-questions)
 - [6.
 Authorization](#6-authorization)

-# 1. :fast_forward: Overview
+# 1. Overview
 Code 423nA is an open organization committed to ensuring the security of decentralized protocols and protecting the information of our sponsors and participants.
 This policy is intended to provide C4 Wardens (security researchers) clear guidelines for participating in code contests (bug bounties) while conducting vulnerability discovery activities.

 The following policy conveys C4's preferences in how to submit discovered vulnerabilities to the organization and describes what systems and types of research are covered under this policy, how to share vulnerability reports, and the length of time we expect Wardens to wait prior to publicly disclosing vulnerabilities.

-When participating in C4 code contests, please contact an organizer in the [C4 Discord](https://discord.gg/EY5dvm3evD) and formally submit any bug bounties to submissions@code423n4.com using the submission form provided in Discord.
+When participating in C4 code contests, please contact an organizer in the [C4 Discord](https://discord.gg/EY5dvm3evD) and formally submit any bug bounties using the submission form provided in Discord.

-> :shipit: Reports can be submitted at any point prior to stop time for a given contest.
-The details for each code contest can be found in the [contests](contests/README.md) directory.
+> Reports can be submitted at any point prior to stop time for a given contest.
+The details for each code contest can be found in the contest repo.

 # 2. :woman_teacher: Code Contest Guidelines
 Under this policy, code contests covers activities in which you: